Medically reviewed by Katelyn Hagerty, FNP

-CBT isn’t the reclined, “tell me about your mother” kind of therapy we’re used to seeing in TV and film.
+CBT isn’t the reclined, “tell me about your mother” kind of online therapy we’re used to seeing in TV and film.
 It’s a system of treatment designed to help you, the patient, learn to recognize patterns of anxious thought in your daily life, and then learn to process those thoughts and the resulting emotions in healthy ways.

 Regulating unhealthy or anxious thoughts is the first step in the process of controlling these thoughts — so that they don’t control you.

 These days, antidepressant medications are the go-to treatment for generalized anxiety disorder and other types of anxiety disorder.

 Antidepressants — specifically, selective serotonin reuptake inhibitors (or SSRIs) — are considered a first-line treatment for anxiety.
 They work by helping your brain manage the level of neurotransmitters like serotonin within your brain chemistry, which are associated with mental disorders like anxiety.

 If SSRIs (like sertraline) don’t work for you or if you begin to experience side effects that are interfering with your quality of life or daily tasks, your mental health professional might employ other medications for anxiety.

 Let’s talk about physical health and mental health for a second.